 Said history is long, colorful, and absurdly variegated.
 Rhodes was a major military and economic force already in those shadowy times before the Trojan War; it was one of the leading loci of Greek art and culture during and after the time of Alexander the Great; it was an important commercial outpost of the Roman and then the Byzantine Empire; it was the realm of the Knights Hospitaller, a group of militant Christian Crusaders; it was a part of the Ottoman Empire for centuries; it was awarded to Italy after World War I, whereupon it became Mussolini’s second imperial home; after World War II, it was given back at last to the Greeks, to whom it had always belonged in its heart of hearts.
 Having catered to tourists in one way or another at least since the heyday of the Roman Empire, the Rhodians have gotten very, very good at packaging all of this history up in ways guaranteed to please the masses.
 For example, the “9D Cinema” attraction known as “The Throne of Helios” lets one “learn everything about Rhodes in twenty minutes of action” — getting rained on, snowed on, scalded by fire, and thrown about by earthquakes in the process.
-One can’t help but feel that the words written by Plutarch during Roman times still apply to some extent: “Abolish lies from Greece and the guides there would all die of starvation, since no tourist wants to hear the truth.
+One can’t help but feel that the words written by Plutarch during Roman times still apply to some extent: “Abolish lies from Greece and the guides there would all die of starvation, since no tourist wants to hear the truth.”